 9 Reasons Why Spam Became Hawaii's Most Beloved Food

-In Hawaii, there is perhaps only one food that is more engrained in the island culture than pineapple – and that food is Spam.
-This quintessential canned ham product manufactured in Minnesota was introduced to the islands during the 1940s, and has become a wildly popular staple food across the islands.
+In Hawaii, there is perhaps only one food that is more engrained in the island culture than pineapple – and that Hawaiian food is Spam.
+This quintessential canned ham product manufactured in Minnesota was introduced to the islands during the 1940s, and it has become a wildly popular staple food across the islands.
 There is even an annual Spam festival in Hawaii!
-If you’re curious how Spam became so popular in a location approximately 4,000 miles from its origins, read on to see how Spam in Hawaii became so popular.
+If you’re curious how Spam became so popular in a location approximately 4,000 miles from its origins, read on find out just why is Spam so popular in Hawaii.